herveguetin/zermatt-docs/docs/features/modules.md

 }
 ```

-The `zermatt.json` file declaring the actual rewrite must show:
+The `zermatt.json` file declaring the actual rewrite (in the theme) must show:

 ```js
 {